 6. The Ripple Effect

 Change has a ripple effect that often goes unseen until much later.
-It’s almost like painting one wall of a house you move into.
-It leads to another wall and another.
-And then, of course, you need to change the flooring, the faucets, the cabinets, etc. Then it’s time to start on the outside of the house… it never ends.
-So here’s the bottom line: change has a ripple effect.
+It’s almost like painting one wall of your house… soon it leads to another wall and another.
+And then, of course, you need to change the flooring, the faucets, the cabinets, etc. Then it’s time to start on the outside of the house.
+It never ends.
+So here’s the bottom line: Change has a ripple effect.

 7. The Minority Tend to Have a Majority Voice

 In a season of change, a small group of people can have a loud voice and make it seem like everyone is against you.
-The silent majority is typically with you and those who are positive about it rarely say they’re positive about it.
+The silent majority is typically with you and those who are positive about the change will rarely say that they’re positive about it.
 It’s the negative few that always bark the loudest.

 8. Lead Differently with Different People

-Remember that communication is key in a season of change?
-Well it’s also key to remember that you don’t communicate to and lead every group of people the same way.
-Anyone who has more than 1 kid knows you don’t parent every kid identically.
-In the same way, don’t try to lead every group the same way.
+Remember how communication is key in a season of change?
+Well, it’s also key to remember that you don’t communicate to and lead every group of people the same way.
+Anyone who has more than one kid knows you don’t parent every kid identically.
+In the same way, don’t try to lead every group through change the same way.

-Sometimes people don’t have the right information and they don’t understand why they should get on board with the change.
+Sometimes people don’t have the right information and don’t understand why they should get on board with the change.
 Other times people don’t want to jump on board with the change because they have their own agenda.
 Either way, it can appear that people are digging their heels in and fighting you on the change you’re trying to make.
 As the leader, you need to find out if they’re fighting due to ignorance or obstinance.
-You train ignorance and you challenge obstinance.
+(You train ignorance and you challenge obstinance).